aws-solutions/workload-discovery-on-aws/CONTRIBUTING.md

 When filing an issue, please check [existing open](https://github.com/aws-solutions/workload-discovery-on-aws/issues), or [recently closed](https://github.com/aws-solutions/workload-discovery-on-aws/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aclosed%20), issues to make sure somebody else hasn't already reported the issue.
 Please try to include as much information as you can.
 Details like these are incredibly useful:

-* A reproducible test case or series of steps
+- A reproducible test case or series of steps
-* The version of our code being used
+- The version of our code being used
-* Any modifications you've made relevant to the bug
+- Any modifications you've made relevant to the bug
-* Anything unusual about your environment or deployment
+- Anything unusual about your environment or deployment

 ## Contributing via Pull Requests
 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that:

-1. You are working against the latest source on the *master* branch.
+1. You are working against the latest source on the *main* branch.
 2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
 3. You open an issue to discuss any significant work - we would hate for your time to be wasted.